Jose Bautista (bautijo02)

-It was announced in March 2012 that Bautista will be on the cover of Sony's "MLB 12 The Show" video game, although only on the Canadian edition (Adrian Gonzalez was on the American cover).
-He then started the season in a deep slump, after homering on opening day, hitting .181 with only 3 homers and 10 RBI in April.
-However, he regained his All-Star form in May, and even more so in June, when he was named the American League's Player of the Month.
+It was announced in March 2012 that Bautista would be on the cover of Sony's "MLB 12 The Show" video game, although only the Canadian edition (Adrian Gonzalez was on the American cover).
+He started the season in a deep slump after homering on Opening Day, hitting .181 with only 3 homers and 10 RBI in April.
+He regained his All-Star form in May, and even more so in June, when he was named the American League's Player of the Month.
 For the month, he hit .271, but with 14 homers, 30 RBI, 22 walks and 24 RBI.
-He was also named to the All-Star team for the third straight year.
-Joey Bats also participated in the Home Run Derby, slugging 13 in the first two rounds, earning him a spot in the final; he lost to Prince Fielder who knocked out 12 in the final round against Jose's 7 homers.
-Shortly thereafter, he suffered a wrist injury in a game against the Yankees and had to go on the disabled list on July 17th.
-The apparently benign injury sidelined him longer than anticipated, as he was only cleared to resume working out on August 8th.
-He returned to the Jays' line-up on August 24th, when he went 0 for 4 against the Baltimore Orioles, then left the next day's game in the 3rd inning with more pain in his wrist and was immediately placed back on the DL.
+He was named to the All-Star team for the third straight year and participated again in the Home Run Derby, slugging 13 in the first two rounds, earning a spot in the final; he lost to Prince Fielder who knocked out 12 against José's 7 homers.
+Shortly thereafter, he suffered a wrist injury in a game against the Yankees and had to go on the disabled list on July 17.
+The apparently benign injury sidelined him longer than anticipated, as he was only cleared to resume working out on August 8.
+He returned to the Jays' lineup on August 24, when he went 0 for 4 against the Baltimore Orioles, then left the next day's game in the 3rd inning with more pain in his wrist and was immediately placed back on the DL.
 At that point, he opted to undergo surgery, ending his season on that disappointing note.
-In total, he hit .241/.358/.527 in 92 games, with 27 homers and 65 RBIs - good rate stats, but production well below his previous two seasons.
+In total, he hit .241/.358/.527 in 92 games, with 27 homers and 65 RBI - good rate stats, but production well below his previous two seasons.